RobertRMarsh/RobertRMarsh/README.md

 ## Hi, I'm Robert

-I'm a cybersecurity student with an Associate of Applied Science in Information Systems and Cybersecurity, currently pursing my Bachelor's in the same field.
-I'm passionate about protecting organization's and individual's digital and physical assets, and I'm sharping my skills through certifications, hands-on homelab projects, and CTF challenges.
+I'm a cybersecurity student with an Associate of Applied Science in Information Systems and Cybersecurity, currently pursuing my Bachelor's in the same field.
+I'm passionate about protecting organization's and individual's digital and physical assets, and I'm sharpening my skills through certifications, hands-on homelab projects, and CTF challenges.

 ## 🔭 What I'm working on
 - Building my cybersecurity project portfolio